 Long-Term Outlook: From a strategic viewpoint, the ideal scenario is that bitcoin's growth outpaces healthcare cost inflation over the long run.
 This has been the case historically: for example, over the last decade, medical costs might have roughly doubled in dollar terms, whereas bitcoin's value increased dozens of times over.
 Even if future returns are more modest, bitcoin could still act as "insurance" against an upside shock in medical inflation (e.g., if a new expensive therapy becomes widespread or if a currency depreciation drives up dollar-priced care).
 There is also a conceivable positive feedback loop: if enough individuals adopt bitcoin-based healthcare saving, leading to increased spending of bitcoin payment for services, it could pressure the healthcare industry to become more price-transparent and efficient, potentially slowing healthcare inflation.
-Combined with HSAs triple tax advantage, bitcoin holders in an HSA need not worry about capital gains taxes when it comes time to spend on medical eligible goods and services.
-Over time and with increased adoption of bitcoin payments acceptance by merchants, this speaks to bitcoin's disruptive potential in any market with heavy intermediation.

 Case Example: Consider a 40-year-old HSA owner who plans to max out contributions for 25 years until age 65.
 Suppose she contributes the family maximum (around \$8,000 per year currently) and invests aggressively.
 If she put just 10% of each year's HSA contribution into bitcoin and the rest into a standard 60/40 stock-bond mix, what might happen?
 In a scenario where stocks return 7% annually and bitcoin, say, 20% annually (far below its historical rate), her HSA could grow to roughly \$1.2 million by age 65, instead of maybe \$900,000 without bitcoin.
 That extra ~\$300k could be the buffer that covers long-term care or extra years of longevity.
 Naturally, if bitcoin underperforms or crashes, her HSA could end up somewhat smaller than the all-traditional portfolio, but because the allocation was small, the downside is limited.
-Now if that 40 year old maxes out his bitcoin allocation at 100% each year, at a 25% annual growth rate would have \$3.75M at retirement age of 65.
-This asymmetric payoff, limited downside, potential significant upside, is often cited as a rationale for including bitcoin in a portfolio.
+Now if that 40 year old maxes out her bitcoin allocation at 100% each year, at a 25% annual growth rate, the HSA would have approximately \$3.75M at retirement age of 65.
+This asymmetric payoff and limited downside, with a proper allocation, is often cited as a rationale for including bitcoin in a portfolio.